module Froc:Functional reactive programmingsig..end

 The listener is called immediately with the current value of the

-is false.
-The function f
+behavior, unless now is false.
+The function f delimits a

-dynamic scope governed by b
+dynamic scope governed by b.

-val notify_b_cancel : ?now:bool -> 'a behavior -> ('a -> unit) -> cancel
+val notify_b_cancel : ?now:bool -> 'a behavior -> ('a -> unit) -> cancelnotify_b, and returns a cancel handle (the notification

-is still cancelled when the enclosing dynamic scope is cleaned up).val notify_result_b : ?now:bool -> 'a behavior -> ('a result -> unit) -> unit
+is still cancelled when the enclosing dynamic scope is cleaned up).val notify_result_b : ?now:bool -> 'a behavior -> ('a result -> unit) -> unitnotify_b but the listener is called with a result when

 notification is still cancelled when the enclosing dynamic scope